RemoteSenseiMichael/GEE_Code_Arctic_Wetland_Classification/README.md

 # GEE_Arctic_Wetland_Classification

 This code is for large-scale mapping of Arctic wetlands using multi-source Earth observation big data on Google Earth Engine with machine learning (Random Forest).
 The methodology tests both Object-Based Image Analysis (OBIA) and Pixel-Based Image Analysis (PBIA) techniques.
 This code is associated with the study titled: "Leveraging Google Earth Engine Cloud Computing for Large-scale Arctic Wetland Mapping", which has been published in the "International Journal of Applied Earth Observation and Geoinformation" journal.
+This work was conducted jointly through the University of Guelph (UOG), Memorial University of Newfoundland (MUN), and the Canada Centre for Remote Sensing (CCRS).

 Citation: